Generalised central limit theorems for growth rate distribution of complex systems: Theoretical analyses

-Results for all these cases are summarized in the third column of Table 1.
-The limit distribution of growth rate is determined by the value of moment function for the growth rates of subunits.
-The important point is that the ordinary central limit theorem can be applied only in the limited cases of relatively small growth rates, the mean value of growth rate is less than $1$ and the second moment of growth rate is less or equal to $1$.
-For systems in the real world it is expected that the systems are nearly in the statistically steady state and the mean values of growth rates of subunits may take a value around $1$.
-Then, as known from Table 1, the limit distributions of growth rates belong to either power laws or non-universal functional forms.
+Results for all these cases are summarised in the third column of Table 1.
+The limit distribution of the growth rate is determined by the value of the moment function for the growth rates of subunits.
+The important point is that the ordinary central limit theorem can be applied only in the limited cases of relatively small growth rates, with the mean value of the growth rate being less than $1$ and the second moment of the growth rate being less or equal to $1$.
+Real-world systems are expected to be nearly in the statistically steady state and the mean values of the growth rates of subunits may take a value around $1$.
+Then, as one can see from Table 1, the limit distributions of the growth rates belong to either power laws or nonuniversal functional forms.